RUBALBHULLAR/UFO-Sightings/README.md

 Code that will create a table dynamically based upon a [dataset we provide](StarterCode/static/js/data.js).
 We also need to allow our users to filter the table data for specific values.
 We only use pure JavaScript, HTML, and CSS, and D3.js on our web pages.
 They are the only coding languages which can be trusted.

-* Create a basic HTML web page or use the [index.html](StarterCode/index.html) file provided (we recommend building your own custom page!).
+* Create a basic HTML web page or use the [index.html](StarterCode/index.html) file provided.

 * Using the UFO dataset provided in the form of an array of JavaScript objects, write code that appends a table to your web page and then adds new rows of data for each UFO sighting.